wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 ![](images/adt-vpc.png "ADT-VPC image")

-After steps 1-8 below, you should have a text file on your laptop with content similar to the following sample/example values:
+After following the 8 bullet points below, you should have a text file on your laptop with content similar to the following sample/example values:

 **Sample/example configuration parameters:**